 While no rose bush can live without any water, especially many of our modern roses, there are things we can do to help them be more drought tolerant rose bushes.
 For instance, mulching roses with a 3- to 4-inch (7.5-10 cm.) layer of good shredded hardwood mulch helps hold available moisture in the soil.
 This mulch is said to create a condition in our gardens similar to that of a forest floor.
 The need for fertilization can be reduced in some cases and pretty much eliminated in others with this mulching according to some studies.

 Many roses can get by on less water once established and perform quite nicely.
 It is a matter of us thinking and planning out garden areas to help the conditions these plants are subject to be in.
 Planting roses in good sunny locations is good, but when considering drought tolerance and performance, perhaps trying to select an area that gets less intense sunshine and heat for extended periods may be better.
 We can create such conditions ourselves by building garden structures that shield out the sun when at its most intense.

 In areas subject to drought conditions, it is important to water deeply when feasible to do so.
-This deep watering, combined with the 3- to 4-inch mulching, will help many rose bushes continue to perform well.
-The Floribunda, Hybrid Tea and Grandiflora roses will likely not bloom as often under the stress of drought but can survive with an every other week watering, while still providing some beautiful blooms to enjoy.
+This deep watering, combined with the 3- to 4-inch (7.5-10 cm.) mulching, will help many rose bushes continue to perform well.
+The Floribunda, Hybrid Tea, and Grandiflora roses will likely not bloom as often under the stress of drought but can survive with an every-other-week watering, while still providing some beautiful blooms to enjoy.
 Many of the miniature rose bushes will do well in such conditions also.
 I have had some outperform the larger blooming varieties in such conditions to my total delight!